lruepke/FEM_lecture/_sources/lecture1/example_1.rst.txt

 Excercises
 ----------

 The first step is to get the jupyter notebook to work.
 A good starting point is to make your own copy of the notebook.
-One way is to start-up your course python environment in a shell, start a jupyter lab, and create a new notebook.
+One way is to start-up your course python environment in a shell, start a jupyter lab or notebook, and create a new notebook.
 You can then copy the code blocks (cells) from the script into your notebook and complete the missing pieces.

 .. code-block:: bash